ReasonPlan: Unified Scene Prediction and Decision Reasoning for Closed-loop Autonomous Driving: Introduction

 Recently, end-to-end (E2E) autonomous driving presents a scalable, data-driven paradigm that has garnered increasing attention~\cite{hu2023planning, jiang2023vad, yang2025uncad}.
 Despite its advantages in simplifying the driving pipeline, most existing E2E approaches rely on imitation learning~\cite{chen2024vadv2,sun2024sparsedrive} and exhibit limitations in complex, closed-loop environments.
 Specifically, they often suffer from causal confusion during interactive cases~\cite{de2019causal} and struggle to generalize to out-of-distribution scenarios~\cite{ross2011reduction}.
 Recent progress in multimodal large language models (MLLMs)~\cite{openai2023gpt, li2024llava, wang2024qwen2} enables vision-language reasoning~\cite{lu2024deepseek} and zero-shot generalization~\cite{ chaiempowering} capabilities, offering new opportunities for E2E autonomous driving.

 Recent efforts have explored dual-system frameworks~\cite{wang2023drivemlm, tian2024drivevlm, jiang2024senna}, LLM distillation for enhancing E2E driving~\cite{pan2024vlp, hegde2025distilling}, and direct trajectory prediction in textual form~\cite{shao2024lmdrive, tiantokenize, nie2024reason2drive}.
 While promising, these approaches predominantly operate in open-loop settings or exhibit suboptimal performance in closed-loop evaluations.
 This limitation stems from their inability to perform context-aware reasoning and robust planning in closed-loop scenarios, where continuous adaptation to dynamic environments is essential~\cite{wendilu}.
-We conclude three key challenges that limit the full exploitation of MLLMs' reasoning capabilities: (1) \textbf{Only unimodal text supervision.} Existing methods~\cite{yang2024llm4drive} supervise the perception and decision-making process using only text, resulting in insufficient scene understanding and limited situational awareness.
+We conclude three key challenges that limit the full exploitation of MLLMs' reasoning capabilities: (1) \textbf{Insufficient utilization of visual information.} Existing methods~\cite{yang2024llm4drive} supervise the perception and decision-making process using only text or simply use predicted images as input for action generation~\cite{zheng2024doe}, leading to constrained scene comprehension and the accumulation of compounded errors.
 (2) \textbf{No explicit reasoning process.} Prior works~\cite{shao2024lmdrive, tiantokenize} utilize multi-turn QAs fine-tuning LLMs to enhance the instruction-following ability, but they fall short of engaging the models’ Chain-of-Thought (CoT) reasoning capabilities.
 (3) \textbf{Lack of planning-oriented high-quality reasoning datasets.} Consequently, the full potential of MLLMs for E2E closed-loop planning remains underexplored, and current MLLM-based methods have yet to demonstrate clear superiority over imitation learning techniques~\cite{hu2023planning, jiang2023vad, song2025don} in closed-loop benchmarks.